 Then, it happens to us all… we get a job at a great company, throw ourselves into our job, give all of our good ideas to this company we have a vested interested in, and generally never record all the great things we’ve brought to the table and have helped this company achieve.

-As a young marketer, I spend most of my time and energy building the brand of my current employer (which is the University of Georgia), rather than focusing on myself and building my personal brand.
-Of course, all of the Mommas out there are probably proud of my dedication and selflessness, but if/when my time at UGA comes to an end, it will be very hard to market myself (if I were a typical young professional) because I haven’t spent enough time building my personal brand… I will just have a line on my resume that says, “Marketing Manager, University of Georgia.”
+As a young marketer, I spend most of my time and energy building the brand of my current employer, rather than focusing on myself and building my personal brand.
+Of course, all of the Mommas out there are probably proud of my dedication and selflessness, but if/when my time at my current place of employment comes to an end, it will be very hard to market myself (if I were a typical young professional) because I haven’t spent enough time building my personal brand… I will just have a line on my resume that says, “[current position], [current organization].”
 Yippee… how exciting [*insert sarcasm here*].

 So, that brings me to a very important question…